-10. This equipment is for the provision of main source generating power for base camps, company or larger dispersed locations, or specialist units requiring large power sources greater than 20 kVA (e.g., medical facilities, maintenance workshops).
+- 10. This equipment is for the provision of main source generating power for base camps, company or larger dispersed locations, or specialist units requiring large power sources greater than 20 kVA (e.g., medical facilities, maintenance workshops).
 It is to include all associated minor equipment, consumables and wiring harnesses, and cabling to connect end-users.
 Lighting fixtures, accommodation circuits and wiring are reimbursable under the electrical self-sustainment rate.
-When troops or specialist units from one contingent are deployed with another contingent, the responsibility for supplying the power, with a sufficient backup capacity, must be defined in the MOU of both parties.16

-11. Base camp main generators and generators supplying medical facilities will have a backup capability running in parallel.
-The backup capacity must at all times be sufficient to cover medical needs and must be connected to the vital areas of the medical facilities, giving these facilities first priority.17 The combination of the output of the two generators is used to determine the reimbursement rate.
+When troops or specialist units from one contingent are deployed with another contingent, the responsibility for supplying the power, with a sufficient backup capacity, must be defined in the MOU of both parties.
+16 - 11.
+Base camp main generators and generators supplying medical facilities will have a backup capability running in parallel.
+The backup capacity must at all times be sufficient to cover medical needs and must be connected to the vital areas of the medical facilities, giving these facilities first priority.
+The combination of the output of the two generators is used to determine the reimbursement rate.
 In this case, an uninterrupted "around-the-clock" capability is required for all base camp main generators.
 Related wiring and cabling, circuit panels and transformers are to be repaired or replaced within two hours.
-Single generators (i.e., not running in parallel) will operate with a maximum of three hours of servicing, refuelling or repair within a 24-hour period.18
+Single generators (i.e., not running in parallel) will operate with a maximum of three hours of servicing, refuelling or repair within a 24-hour period.
+The supplies that the supplie - 12.
+Generators supplying medical facilities must have a backup capability running in parallel as well.
+The backup capacity must at all times be sufficient to cover medical needs.
+When troops/police or medical units from one troop/police contributor are deployed and operating with a contingent of another troop/police contributor, the responsibility for supplying power with a sufficient backup capacity will be negotiated on a case-by-case basis and indicated in annex B to the MOU.